Methodology of Algorithm Engineering: Methodologies of Algorithm Engineering

 \begin{example} \citet{pittke2015automatic} present algorithms to detect homonyms and synonyms in text labels of process model collections.
-Their evaluation studies efficiency in terms of processing time and effectiveness using precision and recall.
+Their evaluation analyzes efficiency in terms of processing time and effectiveness using precision and recall.
 Furthermore, they present examples to illustrate the capabilities of their approach.
 The examples highlight that resolving one case of a homonym or synonym potentially creates issues with other terms of the process model collection.
 This unexpected insight points to the opportunity of a design revision in future research. \end{example}

+In order to gain a profound understanding of the mechanisms that explain a certain result, it has been recommended to use a combination of macro- and micro-benchmarks.

+\begin{example} \citet{traeger2008nine} describe various considerations for a careful evaluation design for file system and storage benchmarking.
+Specifically, the authors propose using at least one macro-benchmark, capturing a full application workload, with a diverse set of targeted micro-benchmarks, designed to analyze specific file system behaviors, such as small writes or metadata operations.
+This design supports internal validity, as the micro-benchmarks isolate and evaluate individual performance aspects with minimal confounding.
+At the same time, the inclusion of the macro-benchmark contributes to external validity by ensuring that overall system behavior is assessed under realistic, application-driven conditions.
+The complementary use of both types of benchmarks allows for fine-grained analysis while maintaining relevance to real-world workloads. \end{example}

 Also the \emph{expected} rejection of the null hypothesis requires some further reflection.
-The key concern here is \emph{conclusion validity}, i.e.\ to which degree the conclusions drawn from the analysis of the results are reasonable for the hypotheses~\cite{cook1979design}.
+The key concern here is \emph{conclusion validity}, i.e.\ to which degree the results can reasonably be regarded as revealing the hypothesized connection~\cite{cook1979design,garcia2012statistical}.
 Conclusion validity strongly emphasizes statistical analysis, but also covers qualitative considerations \cite{cozby2007methods}.
 Conclusions can be drawn from statistical tests when their assumptions hold and the required significance levels are obtained.
 Additional qualitative analysis of outliers or data points that exhibit anomalies can help to further support conclusions~\cite{hernandez2017evaluation} or to investigate reasons of failure.
 Often, reservations on conclusions from empirical research are reported as \emph{limitations} or \emph{threats to validity}.

 \begin{example} \citet{teymourian2020fast} present a clustering algorithm for the modularization of large-scale software systems.
 The authors conduct extensive experiments to show that their solution can compete with existing algorithms in terms of both modularization quality as well as run time.
 At the end of the paper, the authors have included a dedicated section entitled "\textit{Threats to Validity}".
 They use this section to mainly discuss concerns of external and internal validity.
 Among others, they discuss that the selected application might not be representative of software systems in general and that employing different evaluation metrics may lead to different results.
 Besides external and internal validity, the authors also discuss additional validity concerns, such as conclusion validity.
 For instance, they point out that the employed ground truth might not actually match the ground truth created by humans. \end{example}